nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27200](https://jira.nuxeo.com/browse/NXP-27200)

-#### Fix the conditions when DuplicatedCollectionListener will process the documents
+#### Fix the Conditions When DuplicatedCollectionListener Will Process the Documents

 Children documents are now kept in a collection when the parent container is versioned.